君の闇私の光 (Your Dark My Light) © 2015 Gerald E Nigma

 ~ ~ ~

-As they got closer, they saw a man juggling a knife, an apple and a wooden bowl.
+As they drew closer to the crowd, they saw a man juggling a knife, an apple and a wooden bowl.
 The man placed the bowl on the ground, threw the apple back up, followed by the knife, and added two more knives.
 He continued to juggle as he propped the bowl up onto one of his feet, holding it right side up.
 This guy was amazing.
 As the apple came into rotation, he threw it much higher than before.
 He then followed it with all three knives aimed toward the apple.
 Bingo!
-The apple was struck by the knives and split apart.
+The apple was struck by the knives and it split apart.
 As the apple pieces were falling, he kicked the bowl up to his hands and caught it.
 The knives started coming back toward the juggler.
-He quickly flipped around and each one landed in its proper notch on a makeshift belt, which he wore like a sash.
+He quickly flipped around and each one landed in its proper notch on a makeshift leather belt, which he wore like a sash.
 Then as soon as everyone knew it, all the apple pieces were caught in the bowl.
-That was fast.
+It was fast.
 He moved so fast that he seemed to just stand still.
 Everyone applauded as he took a bow.

 “You seem to be at a loss for words, my boy.
 Can’t believe your eyes?”
 Vincencio asked in humor.